 A short timeline summarising the history of the National Gallery of Modern Art:

 - 1883.
-The collection is founded by royal decree.
+The collection was founded by royal decree.

 - 1911.
-Many important works of art are purchased during the International Exhibition that was held in Rome this year; not least Klimt’s ‘The Three Ages of Woman’.
+Many important works of art were purchased during the International Exhibition that was held in Rome this year, not least Klimt’s ‘The Three Ages of Woman’.

 - 1914.
 The collection is moved to its current location, in the Palazzo delle Belle Arti.